-Latest market share reports show Android maintaining its lead, Windows Phone growingAlex Wagner - Deputy Managing Editor, News Desk
+Latest market share reports show Android maintaining its lead, Windows Phone growingAlex Wagner - Editorial Director of News and Content

 You know, I've never really considered about what day of the week might be best to release a report on smartphone market share, but I'm thinking that it might be Wednesday.
 That's because both the IDC and comScore today released the results of their most recent surveys of the mobile industry, both around the world and in the U.S.